 The Gorgon’s head on the shield of Sulis-Minerva in the pediment of the temple is the finest example of the blending of native and classical imagery.
 The head is male, bearded and moustached, and its ancestry can be traced directly to the human heads which are so prolific on La Tène metalwork.
 The furrowed brow and two-dimensional features are typical of many examples of Romano-British heads in stone, as is the expression of the face.
 The convention of the writhing serpents which here spring from the hair and are entwined in the beard and moustache is classical, but the connection of serpents with human heads is found deeply rooted in the native tradition.

 Another head emblematic of the site at Bath is that of Sulis-Minerva.
-This gorgeous, gilt bronze head evinces Graeco-Roman influence and is believed to have once worn a Corinthian helmet as well.
-This is generally interpreted as a fragment of a full-body cult statue, but given the significance of the head in Celtic religious practice I’ve just discussed, I’m not so sure.
-Obviously, there are many factors, but much older finds such as the shields I’ve mentioned are in excellent condition, so the idea that the rest of the statue dissolved in its entirety seems odd.
+This beautiful gilt bronze head evinces Graeco-Roman influence and is believed to have once worn a Corinthian helmet as well.
+This is generally interpreted as a fragment of a full-body cultic statue, but given the significance of the head in Celtic religious practice I’ve just discussed, I’m not so sure.
+Obviously there are many factors, but much older finds such as the shields I’ve mentioned are in excellent condition, so the idea that the rest of the statue dissolved in its entirety seems odd.
 The head isn’t perfect to be sure.
 There is some pitting on the lower right of the face.
 But it also shows six layers of gilding, which would have provided additional protection against corrosion and there’s no reason to believe the rest of the statue would not have been similarly gilt.
-Why then would it not make sense that this, too, was either a disembodied head representing cultic beliefs or even a votive head deposited in the spring?
+Why then would it not make sense this too was either a disembodied head representing cultic beliefs or even a votive head deposited in the spring?

 While Romanization was quite thorough in some parts of the Empire, it was less so in Britain.
-Resistance to the invasion was quite stubborn and prolonged even though native military tactics were not up to the task.
-The adoption of Roman customs, too, seems to have been met with little enthusiasm in many parts of the isles.
-Rather than building temples in the classical style, Romano-Celtic ones were the norm and indeed there are many natural sites that votive finds attest were sacred, such as groves and springs.
-These, it is clear, predated Roman influence, and some of them, like that of Sulis at Bath, had structures added to them under their rule.
+Resistance to the invasion was quite stubborn and prolonged, even though native military tactics were not up to the task.
+The adoption of Roman customs, too, seems to have been met with little enthusiasm in many parts of the Isles.
+Rather than building temples in the classical style, Romano-Celtic ones were the norm, and indeed there are many natural sites votive finds attest were sacred, such as groves and springs.
+These, it is clear, predated Roman influence, and some of them, like that of Sulis at Bath, had structures added to them under Roman rule.

 And indeed, there seems to have been a revival of Celtic practices as Roman power waned.
-For example, in the late Roman period decapitated burials reemerge, clearly relating to the cult of the head.
-And indeed, many such beliefs continued past the Anglo-Saxon settlement of Britain, even down to its Christianization.
+For example, already by the late Roman period decapitated burials reemerge, clearly relating to the cult of the head.
+Many such beliefs continued past the Anglo-Saxon settlement of Britain, even down to its Christianization.